django-fluent/django-fluent-contents/docs/cms.rst

 ------------------------

 The ``example`` application also demonstrates how to switch layouts dynamically.
 This happens entirely client-side.
-Currently, the JavaScript API methods of the "placeholder editor" needs to be accessed directly, notably:
+There is a public JavaScript API available to integrate with the layout manager.

-.. js:function:: cp_tabs.hide()
+.. js:function:: fluent_contents.layout.onInit(callback)

-   Hide the content placeholder tab interface.
-   This can be used in case no layout is selected.
+   Register a function this is called when the module initializes the layout for the first time.
+   By letting the handler return ``true``, it will abort the layout initialization.

+   The handler will be required to call ``fluent_contents.loadLayout()`` manually instead.
+   This feature is typically used to restore a previous client-side selection of the user, instead of loading the last known layout at the server-side.

-.. js:function:: cp_tabs.expire_all_tabs()
+.. js:function:: fluent_contents.layout.expire()

-   Hide the tabs, but don't remove them yet.
+   Hide the placeholder tabs, but don't remove them yet.
    This can be used when the new layout is being fetched;
    the old content will be hidden and is ready to move.

-.. js:function:: cp_tabs.load_layout(layout)
+.. js:function:: fluent_contents.layout.load(layout)

    Load the new layout, this will create new tabs and move the existing content items to the new location.
    Content items are migrated to the apropriate placeholder, first matched by slot name, secondly matched by role.

    The ``layout`` parameter should be a JSON object with a structure like: